 Raising piglets on your farm

-.
-The piglets will be 6 weeks old.
-The price is $160 and you have to pay when you reserve.
-If you take 10 or more, the price is $150.
+We sell only pure Berkshire piglets for sale.
+We ask $250 at three weeks.
+You have to pay when you reserve.
+If you take 10 or more, the price is $220.
 We castrate but do not dock tails or teeth.
+Our genetiques are crazy.

 We mix our own feed.
 While it is not certified organic, it does not contain corn, animal remains, antibiotics or growth hormones.
 Since we added turmeric to the mix we haven't needed to use any chemical dewormers.